hannesbergsten/hannes-temp/README.md

 - **How to Extend**: Add new insurance types by inheriting `InsuranceBase` and updating repositories.

 ## Reflection
 I have previously worked on microservice integrations and API design.
 The most interesting part of this assignment was to try out fast endpoints, that was fun.
 The main challenge was to setup the boilerplate code.

 With more time, I would probably think of these things:
-* Focus on enhancing error handling
 * Implementing authentication
-* Introducing a dedicated service layer
 * Expand integration tests with snapshots
 * Comprehensive code documentation
 * Adding logging and monitoring
-* Invest more effort in testing
-* Gathering further requirements to guide future development
 * refine the Swagger documentation.